abdulmahejabeen/US-Traffic-Accidents-Trend-Analysis-and-Severity-Classification/README.md

 also work for a specific domain like in this case the accident data.

 ## References:
-- Moosavi, S., Samavatian, M. H., Parthasarathy, S., & Ramnath, R. (2019).
-A Countrywide Traffic Accident Dataset.
-ArXiv:1906.05409 [Cs]. https://arxiv.org/abs/1906.05409
+- Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
+“A Countrywide Traffic Accident Dataset.”, 2019.
-- Moosavi, S., Samavatian, M. H., Parthasarathy, S., Teodorescu, R., & Ramnath, R. (2019).
-Accident Risk Prediction based on Heterogeneous Sparse Data.
-Proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems - SIGSPATIAL ’19. https://doi.org/10.1145/3347146.3359078
+- Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
+"Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
+In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.